-ICRAR’s ICT program has recently evolved into the Data Intensive Astronomy program, focused on developing the data management and processing infrastructure for the SKA.
-The program is divided into three streams –
+ICRAR’s Data Intensive Astronomy program’s main focus is the development of the data management and processing technologies required for the SKA.
+The program is divided into four streams –

 - Science Data Processor (SDP) Pre-construction (part of the SKA Pre-construction program)